ProFormA/proformaxml/Whitepaper_Submission.md

 - **format**

     The format element specifies the content type of the response, which may come in two different types.
 For compatibility reasons, an LMS can prefer one format over the other.
 The grader should comply with the requested format.
-When the LMS submits a request (such as a HTTP GET request) for a response document, the grader should return the response in the requested format (xml or zip) and indicate the type used (as in the `Content-Type` field of the HTTP header to let the LMS know how to interpret the body of the response resource).
+When the LMS submits a request (such as a HTTP GET request) for a response document, the grader should return the response in the requested format (XML or ZIP) and indicate the type used (as in the `Content-Type` field of the HTTP header to let the LMS know how to interpret the body of the response resource).

     * **xml**